getreu/tp-note/docs/source/tpnote--manpage.md

 [The Rust Book](<https://doc.rust-lang.org/book/>)
 ```

-When analyzing the clipboard's content, Tp-Note searches for hyperlinks in
+When analysing the clipboard's content, Tp-Note searches for hyperlinks in
 Markdown, ReStructuredText, Asciidoc and HTML format.
 When successful, the
 content template uses the link text of the first hyperlink found as document
 title.